-Are you finding training your dog challenging?
+Are you finding training your dog or puppy challenging?!

 Here are two words to make things easier for you…

-And I mean slow everything down: The speed you talk to your dog, the speed you walk your dog, the tempo of the games you play, how you move your hands, how you give treats – everything.
-Revving-up your pup is easy!
+And I mean slow everything down: The speed you talk to your dog, the speed you walk your dog, the tempo of the games you play, how fast you move your hands, how you give treats – everything.
+Revving-up your hound is easy!
 But slowing down is the route to a calmer connection with your dog.

 It’s All About You!